 The actual daily chart shows a breakdown of daily grosses of Friday through Sunday or Monday through Thursday (depending on which day of the week you are viewing).
-Premier Pass members have two additional chart views available to them: a Full Week view, which shows an entire week of daily data, or a Single Day view, which shows a single day's box office in a traditional chart format.
+Readers also have two additional chart views available to them: a Full Week view, which shows an entire week of daily data, or a Single Day view, which shows a single day's box office in a traditional chart format.

 WEEKEND BOX OFFICE

 Weekend box office charts show gross receipts for a given weekend, which is Friday through Sunday unless otherwise noted.
 Studio estimates for the weekend are reported on Sunday mornings, generally between 9 a.m. and 10 a.m.
 Pacific Time and reflect estimated Friday and Saturday box office receipts plus a projection for Sunday.
 As with daily box office, weekend estimates do not reflect all movies playing in theaters, but at least the Top 12 plus select movies below that may be reported.

 Actual weekend box office receipts are reported Monday, generally after 1 p.m.
 Pacific Time, and reflect most movies currently playing in the marketplace.
 A final update to the chart may be made Monday night or later in the week to reflect grosses that are reported late.